Chinnor: Church of England

-St. Andrew's Church Website

 The earliest record of the Church of England parish church of Saint Andrew is from 1160.
 The nave was rebuilt in the 13th century, when the present arcades of four and a half bays for first the north aisles and then the south aisle were built.
 Building of the present tower began towards the end of the 13th century.
 Early in the 14th century St Andrew's was remodelled.
 The chancel was entirely rebuilt, the tower was made higher and the porch was built.
 The aisles were widened, given new windows, and extended westwards to flank either side of the tower.
 A rood screen was installed between the chancel and nave.
 The chancel and high altar were dedicated in 1326, which may therefore have been the year that the remodelling was completed.
 The high-pitched 13th century nave roof was replaced, probably later in the 14th century, with a Perpendicular Gothic clerestory and low-pitched roof.

 The architect Richard Pace designed St Andrew's Rectory, which was built in 1813.
 St Andrew's was restored in 1863–66.
 The plans were by the architect Edward Banks of Wolverhampton but were modified by the Oxford Diocesan architect G.E.
 Street and the Oxford architectural writer and publisher J.H.
 Parker.
 The nave roof was restored to a high pitch and the chancel was raised above the nave.
 Clayton and Bell restored the medieval stained glass and added a new east window.
 The 14th century font was replaced with a new one of Caen stone.
 The 14th century rood screen was reduced in height.
 The chancel, nave and aisles were entirely refurnished.
 However, in 1930 the original font was retrieved and reinstalled.

 In the south aisle is a carved recumbent effigy of a knight of about 1270 or 1300.
 St Andrew's has also one of the largest collections of monumental brasses in the country.
 Most are 14th or 15th century but there are also later brasses commemorating a churchwarden (died 1899) and his wife, and two soldiers killed in the First World War.

 By 1558 St Andrew's had a ring of four bells and a Sanctus bell.
 In the succeeding century all were replaced and the ring was increased to five.
 William Knight II of Reading cast the oldest bell in about 1586.
 Further bells were cast by Henry Knight I in 1620, Ellis Knight I in 1635, and Henry Knight II in 1663.
 A tenor bell was cast in 1651, but in 1864 it was recast as two smaller bells increasing the ring to six.
 In 1965 John Taylor & Co of Loughborough cast a new Sanctus bell and in 1969 the same company cast a new treble and second bell to replace the two 1864 bells.
 St Andrew's parish is now part of the Benefice of Chinnor, Sydenham, Aston Rowant and Crowell.